-5.1 Carefully center a bearing plate, of the selected diameter, under the jack assembly.
+- 5.1 Carefully center a bearing plate of the selected diameter under the jack assembly.
 Set the remaining plates of smaller diameter concentric with, and on top of, the bearing plate.
-Set the bearing plate level in a thin bed of a mixture of sand and plaster of Paris, of plaster of Paris alone, or of fine sand, using the least quantity of materials required for uniform bearing.
-To prevent loss of moisture from the subgrade during the load test, cover the exposed subgrade to a distance of 1.8 m [6 ft] from the circumference of the bearing plate with a tarpaulin or waterproof paper.

-5.2 Where unconfined load tests are to be made at a depth below the surface, remove the surrounding material to provide a clearance equal to one-and-one-half plate diameters from the edge of the bearing plate.
-For confined tests, the diameter of the excavated circular area shall be just sufficient to accommodate the selected bearing plate.

-5.3 Use a sufficient number of dial gauges, so located and fixed in position as to indicate the average vertical movement of the bearing plate.
-When using two dial gauges, they shall be set near each extremity of a diameter of the bearing plate, 25.4 mm [1 in.] from the circumference.
-When three gauges are used, they shall be set at an angle of $120^{\circ}$ from each other, and equidistant from the circumference of the bearing plate.
-Each individual set of readings shall be averaged, and this value is recorded as the average settlement reading.

-5.4 After the equipment has been properly arranged, and with all of the dead load (jack, plates, and so forth) acting, seat and bearing plate and assembly by the quick application and release of a load sufficient to produce a deflection of not less than 0.25 mm [0.01 in.] nor more than 0.51 mm [0.02 in.] as indicated by the dial gauges.
-When the dial needles come to rest following the release of this load, reseat the plate by applying one half of the recorded load producing the 0.25- to 0.51-mm [0.01 to 0.02-in.] deflection.
-When the dial needles have again come to rest, set each dial accurately at its zero mark.
+Set the bearing plate level in a thin bed of a mixture of sand and plaster of paris, of plaster of paris alone, or of fine sand, using the least quantity of materials required for uniform bearing.
+To prevent loss of moisture from the subgrade during the load test, cover the exposed subgrade to a distance of 1.8 m [6 ft] from the circumference of the bearing plate with a tarpaulin or waterproof paper. - 5.2 Where unconfined load tests are to be made at a depth below the surface, remove the surrounding material to provide a clearance equal to one and one-half bearing plate diameters from the edge of the bearing plate.
+For confined tests the diameter of the excavated circular area shall be just sufficient to accommodate the selected bearing plate. - 5.3 Use a sufficient number of dial gages, so located and fixed in position as to indicate the average deflection of the bearing plate.
+When using two dial gages, they shall be set near each extremity of a diameter of the bearing plate, 25.4 mm [1 in.] from the circumference.
+When three gages are used, they shall be set at an angle of 120° from each other, and equidistant from the circumference of the bearing plate.
+Each individual set of readings shall be averaged, and this value is recorded as the average settlement reading. - 5.4 After the equipment has been properly arranged, with all of the dead load (jack, plates, and so forth) acting, seat the bearing plate and assembly by the quick application and release of a load sufficient to produce a deflection of not less than 0.25 mm [0.01 in.] nor more than 0.51 mm [0.02 in.], as indicated by the dials.
+When the dial needles come to rest following release of this load, reseat the plate by applying one half of the recorded load producing the 0.25-to-0.51-mm [0.01 to 0.02-in.] deflection.
+When the dial needles have then again come to rest, set each dial accurately at its zero mark. - 5.5 Apply loads at a moderately rapid rate in uniform increments.
+The magnitude of each load increment shall be small enough to permit the recording of a sufficient number of load-deflection points to produce an accurate load-deflection curve (not less than six).
+After each increment of load has been applied, maintain the load until a rate of deflection of not more than 0.03 mm [0.001 in.]/min occurs for 3 min consecutively.
+Record load and deflection readings for each load increment.
+Continue this procedure until the selected total deflection has been obtained, or until the load capacity of the apparatus has been reached, whichever occurs first.
+At this point, maintain the load until an increased deflection of not more than 0.03 mm [0.001 in.]/min for 3 min consecutively occurs.
+Record the total deflection, after which release the load to load at which the dial gages were set at zero, and maintain this zero-setting load until the rate of recovery does not exceed 0.03 mm [0.001 in.] for 3 min consecutively.
+Record the deflection at the zero-setting load.

-NOTE 2-The use of additional dial gauges, placed on the surface of the material being tested at one half, one, and one and one-half, and so forth, bearing-plate diameters from the edge of the bearing plate, is optional.

-5.5 Apply a load giving a deflection of about 1.0 mm [0.04 in.], start a stop watch, and maintain the same load constantly until the rate of deflection is 0.03 mm [0.001 in.] per min or less for 3 min successively.
-Then completely release the load, and observe the rebound until the rate of recovery is 0.03 mm [0.001 in.] per min or less, for three successive minutes.
-Apply and release the same load in this manner six times.
-Record the readings of the dial gauges resting on the bearing plate at the end of each minute; record the readings of the dial gauges set beyond the perimeter of the bearing plate just before the application, and just before the release of load, for each repetition.
-To ensure good contact between the gauges and the bearing plate or other surface on which they are resting, briefly buzz an electric bell attached to the deflection beam, 10 s before the dial gauges are to be read.

-5.6 Increase the load to give a deflection of about 5.1 mm [0.2 in.], and proceed as directed in 5.5.

-5.7 Increase the load to give a deflection of about 10.2 mm [0.4 in.], and proceed as directed in 5.5.

-5.8 In all cases the standard end point shall be a rate of 0.03 mm [0.001 in.]/min or less for 3 min successively.

-5.9 From a thermometer suspended near the bearing plate, read and record the air temperature at $\frac{1}{2}$ -h intervals.
+5.6 From a thermometer suspended near the bearing plate, read and record the air temperature at $\frac{1}{2}$ h intervals.